plasticmacaroni/bg3-missables/checklist.md

 # House of Healing
 - Find Arabella's parents
 - Kill the surgeon and take his instrument
+  - Keep him from stabbing you for an achivement
 # Morgue
 - Check out the morgue -- self explanatory
 # The Waning Moon